-Will eviCore grant approval for a series of injections?
+Will EviCore grant approval for a series of injections?

-A series of injections will not be prior authorized. eviCore requires a separate prior authorization request for an Interventional Pain procedure for each date of service.
+No. A series of injections will not be prior authorized. eviCore requires a separate prior authorization request for an Interventional Pain procedure for each date of service.
 The patient's response to prior interventional pain injections will determine if a subsequent injection is appropriate.
 Including the response to the prior interventional pain injection in the office notes may help avoid processing delays.

-What would be the process if a patient is receiving a procedure where precertification is required by eviCore healthcare for an inpatient stay?
+What would be the process if a patient is receiving a procedure where precertification is required by EviCore healthcare for an inpatient stay?

 eviCore healthcare will review the surgery precertification request for medical necessity and make a determination based on the clinical information provided by the rendering provider. eviCore will collect the requested place of service during the precertification process.
-You will still need to notify Scott & White Health Plan of the inpatient stay, and include the approved prior authorization from eviCore.
-This will allow for timely processing of the inpatient request. eviCore does not provide concurrent bed day management for inpatient admissions.
-All modifications/extensions to the approved length of stay are handled by the healthplan using existing concurrent review processes.
+If the requested procedure is approved and an inpatient place of service is appropriate, eviCore will communicate an inpatient length of stay to both the provider and BCBS.
+The provider will not need to seek a separate approval for the inpatient stay. eviCore does not provide concurrent bed day management for inpatient admissions.
+All modifications/extensions to the approved length of stay are handled by BCBS using existing concurrent review processes.
 This process may still take up to 48 hours to ensure both the procedure and inpatient stay events are in place for the member.
+To view both of your events for your member, please continue to use the online EDI vendor.